At least one hospitalized after Tacoma police officer drives car into crowd

-As police began clearing the intersection, some individuals began surrounding an officer’s vehicle and hitting the vehicle’s body and windows, according to a statement from the Tacoma Police Department.
+As police began clearing the intersection, some people began surrounding an officer’s vehicle and hitting the vehicle’s body and windows, according to a statement from the Tacoma Police Department.
 The officer, “fearing for his safety, tried to back up, but was unable to do so because of the crowd,” the statement said.

-The officer then accelerated the car forward and it struck the crowd.
-According to police, the vehicle struck one and “may have impacted others.”
+The officer then accelerated the car forward, and it struck the crowd.
+According to police, the vehicle struck one person and “may have impacted others.”

 Videos circulating on social media appear to show a police car, with lights and sirens on, plowing into numerous people in the crowd.
 Several people appear to hit the ground as the vehicle moves forward.
 It is not immediately clear how many people were affected or where the vehicle hit them.